chromaui/learnstorybook.com/content/design-systems-for-developers/react/en/test.md

 ```

-Register the addon in `.storybook/main.js`:
+Add the addon in `.storybook/main.js`:

 ```javascript
 module.exports = {